jcalendo/chip-methylation-abm/README.md

 **Work-in-progress** experimenting with methylation heterogeneity metrics and ABMs.

-Here is a rewritten version that breaks the dense paragraphs into a highly scannable, logical hierarchy.
-By separating the agent structure, the timeline of the simulation, and the evolutionary mechanics, it becomes much easier for readers to grasp the entire system at a glance.

 ## Simulation Overview

 The Agent-Based Model (ABM) simulates the epigenetic drift of a hematopoietic cell population over time, culminating in Clonal Hematopoiesis (CH).